pjgrace/model-interop/README.md

 If there is a file with the same name in the saving directory, you will be asked if you want to overwrite this file.
 ![overwriting file][screenshot-44]

+### Other features

+So far, you've explored the tool by creating an interoperability pattern, executing interoperability tests and viewing test reports.
+Now, I am going to guide you through some addition feautures of the tool.

+#### XML view of the pattern
+The tool allows you to view the data of your model in xml format (the xml file that will be generated when you save your pattern will contain this data) and even partially modify it.
+Click on the XML view icon and then you should see the XML view panel.
+![XML view][screenshot-45]
+On the top you should see the **Enable pattern editing** button and the **Editing legend**, which I am going to explain in a moment.
+First, click on the **Enable pattern editing** button.
+![Editing XML pattern][screenshot-46]
+Now, you should see two new buttons: **Disable pattern editing** and **Update changes**.
+All changes made in the XML view will only be updated on the actual pattern if you click on **Update changes**.
+You should also see that there are highlighted XML tags with different colors.
+![Editing XML mode][screenshot-47]
+As explained in the legend, clicking on an light-orange tag will let you replace the text value.
+For instance, let's click on the **GBP** value and try to change it to something else.
+![Editing XML mode][screenshot-48]
+You should see a dialog asking you to type the new value.
+For this example, let's type **EUR** and then click **OK**.
+![Editing pattern data][screenshot-49]
+Now, the value should be changed to **EUR**.
+![Changed pattern data][screenshot-50]
+Click on the **Update changes** button so that the change is validated and updated.
+Now let's try to append data.
+Click on **Enable pattern editing** again.
+As explained in the legend, clicking on purple tag appends data.
+Let's click on the **patterndata** tag.
+You will be asked to confirm your choice, click **Yes**.
+![Adding pattern data][screenshot-51]
+You should now see a dialog for filling the ID of the new pattern data.
+![id for pattern data][screenshot-52]
+For ID type **testID**.
+Then you will be asked to enter value for the new pattern data.
+Type **testValue** and click **OK**.
+You should now see that the new pattern data is appended in the XML.
+![appended pattern data][screenshot-53]
+Update the change again by clicking on **Update changes**.
+Now go back to the graph view and click on the **triggerstart** node.
+You should see that the pattern data is updated.
+![updated data][screenshot-54]
+For the sake of the example, let's now delete the newly added pattern data through XML editing.
+Go back to teh XML view, **Enable pattern editing** and click on the second **data** tag.
+It is red, which, as explained in the legend, means that it will be deleted on click.
+![delete data][screenshot-55]
+You will be asked to confirm that you want to delete the pattern data with ID **testID**.
+Click **Yes**.
+Then click on **Update changes** again.
+![deleted data][screenshot-56]

 [start_node]: https://iglab.it-innovation.soton.ac.uk/iot/connect-iot/raw/master/src/main/resources/images/event_end.png "Start node"
 [triggerstart_node]: https://iglab.it-innovation.soton.ac.uk/iot/connect-iot/raw/master/src/main/resources/images/event_triggerstart.png "Triggerstart node"